1928 United States presidential election in Texas

 Hoover won Texas by a narrow margin of 3.67 percent.
 His victory in the state made him the first Republican presidential candidate to carry Texas.
 (Note: Ironically, 4 years after achieving this historic feat, Hoover would go on to lose Texas by the largest margin of any major candidate in presidential history, losing every county and not even garnering 100,000 votes.)
 He produced a swing of over 32 percent compared to the vote for Calvin Coolidge in 1924; however, there were huge variations.
 The traditionally Republican Texas German counties of Comal and Guadalupe, along with the former 1920 Ferguson counties of Lee and Washington voted overwhelmingly for Smith in appreciation of his views on Prohibition: in Comal County, which had been Robert La Follette's strongest nationwide in 1924, the Democratic vote rose from 13 to 78%, thus supporting La Follette's family's endorsement of Smith after he died.

 In contrast, numerous Baptist High Plains counties saw Hoover gain over fifty percent relative to Coolidge due to vehement opposition to Catholicism and repeal of Prohibition.
 Hoover was also helped by a powerful vote from the emerging middle class in Dallas–Fort Worth and Houston: his combined margin in Harris, Dallas and Tarrant Counties was slightly larger than his statewide plurality.
 East Texas, the earliest-settled region of the state with greatest white resentment of the Republican Party's association with Reconstruction, and South Texas, in which white voters had similar fears of Mexican-American political power, remained normally loyal to Smith.

 Texas wouldn't support another Republican presidential candidate until 1952 when Texan-born Dwight D. Eisenhower carried the state.
 This was the last presidential election until 2024 in which Maverick County voted for the Republican candidate.

+This was also the first time a Texas Presidential election had even been decided by single digits, as since statehood the Democratic party had won every election in a blowout, except in 1864 and 1868 when elections were not held.
+Indeed, during that span Republicans only came within 30% of winning the state once, during the reconstruction landslide of 1872 when Grant lost the state by 16.36%.